jsecurity-rocks/p4r490n.github.io/_posts/2021-11-03-My OSCP Experience.md

-# What I reccommend to OSCP students
+# What I recommend to OSCP students
 These are my recommendations as somebody who experienced 3 unsuccessful attempts.

 1. Make sure to know how to use your time effectively and efficiently.
 Plan things out in advance, double or triple check your plan, and then execute it.
 Simple as that.